Applying the index theorem to non-smooth operators

 \v We also use the following quite classical closed range lemma whose proof we leave to the reader:

 \begin{Lemma} Let $X,Y,Z$ be Banach spaces, let $P: X \rightarrow Y, K: X \rightarrow Z$ be bounded linear operators, $K$ compact.
 If there is a constant $C>0$ such that for each $x \in X$ we have

-then $P(X)$ is a closed subspace of $Y$, and $\ker (\pi)$ is finite-dimensional. \end{Lemma}
+then $P(X)$ is a closed subspace of $Y$, and $\ker (P)$ is finite-dimensional. \end{Lemma}

-The lemma applied to $P$ and $p = s-l $ and to the compact canonical inclusion of $H^{p+s}$ in $H^{p+s-1}$ yields that $P$ has closed image and finite-dimensional kernel.
+The lemma applied to $P$ and $q = s-l $ and to the compact canonical inclusion of $H^{q+s}$ in $H^{q+s-1}$ yields that $P$ has closed image and finite-dimensional kernel.
 For the corresponding statement on the cokernel, we use $\coker(P) := P(H^{l})^\perp = \ker((P'_{g, \omega})^{(l-s)})$ for the adjoint $(P'_{g, \omega})^{(l-s)}: H^{l-s} \rightarrow H^{l-2s}$ and the fact that for an elliptic operator $P$ its formal adjoint $P'_{g, \omega}$ is elliptic again, due to the relation $\s (P') = (-1)^s \s (P)^g$ between the principal symbols $\s(P)$ of $P$ and $\s(P')$ of $P'$.
 Thus we can apply Lemma \ref{garding} and the closed range lemma to the formal adjoint $P'$ to show the statement on the cokernel in $H^{l-s}$.

-Using that $C^{\infty }$ is dense in any Sobolev space, we approximate every coefficient $P_i$ of $P$ by smooth coefficients via sequences $P_i (n)$ converging in $H^{a(i,k)}$.
-The so defined differential operators $P(n) $ are elliptic for sufficiently large $n$, and they converge to $P$ in the operator norm from $H^l$ to $H^{l-s}$ due to Theorem \ref{CStarAlgebra}, first assertion.
-As $P^{(l)}$ is Fredholm, and as the index is locally constant in the open subset of Fredholm operators with the subspace topology, the proof of the first assertion is complete.
+Using that $C^{\infty }$ is dense in any Sobolev space, we approximate every local coefficient $P_{i,t}$ of $P$ by sequences $P_{i,t} (n)$ of smooth coefficients converging in $H^{a(i,k)}$.
+The (by means of a smooth partition of unity) so defined differential operators $P(n) $ are elliptic for sufficiently large $n$, and they converge to $P$ in the operator norm from $H^l$ to $H^{l-s}$ due to Theorem \ref{CStarAlgebra}, first assertion.
+As $P^{(l)}$ is Fredholm, and as the index is locally constant in the open subset of Fredholm operators with the subspace topology, application of the classical index theorem for smooth coefficients completes the proof of the first assertion.

 For the second assertion, use that Fredholmness implies the last equality in

 $\dim \coker P^{(l)} = \dim \ker (P')^{(l-s)} = \dim \ker P^{(l-s)} = \dim \ker P^{(l)} .$

 Let us consider examples of $k$-safe operators.